 If you’re thinking about studying in the United States, Syracuse is the perfect choice.
 We have a picturesque campus in central New York State—easily accessible to all the major cities on the East Coast.
 Our summer programs are extensive and interesting.
-Best of all, you’ll find a diverse community of learners that can accommodate the needs and goals of visiting international students.
+Best of all, you’ll find a diverse community of leaders that can accommodate the needs and goals of visiting international students.

 A Vibrant Campus